dsidavis/DSIWeb/content/affiliates.md

-**[Danielle Hagood](http://education.ucdavis.edu/dhagood)** (mailto: dhagood@ucdavis.edu), graduate student in Education *Noncognitive constructs in K12 settings using computational psychometrics* Danielle's reserch draws on intensive, multi-modal data to produce learning analytics offering individual-level insights and, in aggregate, informs teaching and policy.
+**[Danielle Hagood](http://education.ucdavis.edu/dhagood)** (mailto: dhagood@ucdavis.edu), graduate student in Education *Noncognitive constructs in K12 settings using computational psychometrics* Danielle's research draws on intensive, multi-modal data to produce learning analytics offering individual-level insights and, in aggregate, informs teaching and policy.
 Her practice-embedded research foregrounds the needs of teachers and students, with a critical SES perspective.
 She uses data science approaches to structure messy data and creatively identify data sources.
 Danielle wants to learn more advanced programming for data in R and Python, and to engage in collaborative reading and working groups on applied machine learning.

 **[Luiz Carlos Irber, Júnior](http://luizirber.org)** (mailto: lcirberjr@ucdavis.edu), graduate student in Computer Science